ssamansoni/Crypto-Price-Tracker/README.md

 # Crypto-Price-Tracker
 This is web application in which you can search for yours favourite cryptocurrency and its shows the current stats of that crypto currency.
-I have used the messari crypto api to implement this.It gives data of almost all the registered cryptocurrenies You can experience this web app on http://crypto-price-tracker-by-aman.herokuapp.com/ Here are the few screenshots of my web application
+I have used the messari crypto api to implement this.It gives data of almost all the registered cryptocurrenies<br/><br/>
+You can experience this web app on http://crypto-price-tracker-by-aman.herokuapp.com/<br/><br/> Here are the few screenshots of my web application <br/><br/>
 ![Screenshot 2022-07-07 144546](https://user-images.githubusercontent.com/83963885/177740058-83028f5a-5f29-4f50-a86c-b71f43430d78.png)

 ![Screenshot 2022-07-07 145218](https://user-images.githubusercontent.com/83963885/177740008-ecaeadf6-3de7-41c1-9a1e-a22bdf16f876.png)